 The station is mostly clad in Finnish granite, and its distinguishing features are its clock tower and the two pairs of statues holding the spherical lamps, lit at night-time, on either side of the main entrance.
 The station is used by approximately 200,000 passengers per day, making it Finland’s most-visited building.

-Adjacent to the railway station is one of the first and still most impressive public Art Nouveau buildings in Helsinki: the Finnish National Theatre.
+One of the first and still most impressive public Art Nouveau buildings in Helsinki is the Finnish National Theatre.
 Constructed in grey Finnish granite and red roof tiles, the theatre looks as if it has been standing in the same spot for hundreds of years – even though it was designed in 1902 by the architect Onni Tarjanne.

-Not far from the railway station and the National Theatre is the Finnish National Museum (address: Mannerheimintie 34).
+Not far from the railway station and the National Theatre is the Finnish National Museum.
 Bears carved from stone greet visitors outside, and there are frescoes in the foyer depicting scenes from the Kalevala.
 Akseli Gallen-Kallela, renowned for his Kalevala paintings, designed the frescoes for the architects Armas Lindgren, Herman Gesellius and Eliel Saarinen.

 Katajanokka, Kruunuhaka and Eira are the neighbourhoods where visitors who want to see Art Nouveau apartment buildings should take a stroll.
 Kallio Church is a bit further away, but it is definitely worth a visit if you’re not in a hurry.